-Ager nda Item: VII.
-2. Attachment: 2

-Subdivision Rezoning Request

-☐ Other:

-Subject: Request by Westfall Associates, LLC, and Charles & Janet Meyers on Parcel No. 20092 and other parcels that make up the Westfall Subdivision (formerly Booth Mountain), located off Lystra Rd., and Jack Bennett Rd., Williams Township, for a conditional use permit (CUP) amendment to add approximately 14.071 acres and 62 lots and decreasing the overall footprint by at least 23 acres through a redesign of the lots and lot sizes.
+Request by Westfall Associates, LLC, and Charles & Janet Meyers on Parcel No. 20092 and other parcels that make up the Westfall Subdivision (formerly Booth Mountain), located off Lystra Rd., and Jack Bennett Rd., Williams Township, for a conditional use permit (CUP) amendment to add approximately 14.071 acres and 62 lots and decreasing the overall footprint by at least 23 acres through a redesign of the lots and lot sizes.

-Action Requested: See Recommendations.

-Attachments: Application Packet Fiscal analysis dated November 14, 2012 Letter from the Chatham County Schools Statement by Jennie DeLoach at public hearing Statement by Peter Theye at public hearing The Impact Company background information

-Introduction & Background
+Introduction & Background: